 One of the most magical things to do in New York at Christmas with kids has got to be a horse & carriage ride in Central Park.
 Younger children could imagine that they’re riding in Santa’s sleigh!

 Available from mid November to the 1st January, rides last for just under an hour and include a photo stop halfway through.
-You can get two adults and up to four children in each carriage so the $140.60 fee (per carriage ride) works out at just $23.43 per person, which is quite reasonable.
+You can get two adults and up to four children in each carriage so the $165 fee (per carriage ride) is quite reasonable for 2 adults and up to 4 children.
+(Kids 11 and under are considered children.)

 The ride will take you past classic sights to see in Central Park at Christmas, including: the Wollman Ice Rink; the Carousel; the Chess & Checker House; the Plaza Hotel; Upper East Side; the Loeb Boathouse; Bethesda Fountain; The Lake; Bow Bridge; the Tavern On The Green; Heckscher Playground; Columbus Circle and more.